ainefernandez/F1Strategy/README.md

 - Adapt to **wet track conditions** for better tire choices.
 - Get more **dynamic**, updating strategies when drivers suddenly gain or lose positions.

-One early attempt at this is the **Rival Model**, which starts considering time gaps between drivers — a small but exciting step toward real-time adaptability.
+One early attempt at this is the **Direct Rival Model**, which starts considering time gaps between drivers — a small but exciting step toward real-time adaptability.

 ### 🧩 Final Thoughts